Byzantine Rite: Chrismation

 Chrismation grants the gift of the Holy Spirit through anointing with Holy Chrism.
 It is normally given immediately after baptism as part of the same service.
 It may also be used to formally receive again lapsed members of the Orthodox Church.
 As baptism is a person's participation in the death and resurrection of Christ, so chrismation is a person's participation in the coming of the Holy Spirit at Pentecost.

-A baptized and chrismated Orthodox Christian is a full member of the Church and may receive the Eucharist regardless of age and, indeed, does so beginning at the first liturgy attended after chrismation, infant communion being the universal norm.
+A baptized and chrismated Orthodox Christian is a full member of the Church and may receive the Eucharist regardless of age and/or sex and, indeed, does so beginning at the first liturgy attended after chrismation, infant communion being the universal norm.

 The sanctification of chrism may, in theory, be performed by any bishop at any time, but in longstanding practice is performed no more than once a year by hierarchs of most of the autocephalous churches, although some autocephalous churches obtain their chrism from another church.
 Anointing with it substitutes for the laying-on of hands described in the New Testament, and according to the prayer of consecration of chrism, the apostles made the initial chrism, laying their hands on it, for priests to substitute for laying on of hands for sundry practices, where only the apostles could perform said laying on of hands.